-Hayes Knight (SA) Pty Ltd, a company directed by Grant Miles, the Company Secretary, provided Company Secretarial and accounting services to the Group of \$47,261 (2014: \$38,210)
+Moore Stephens (SA) Pty Ltd formerly Hayes Knight (SA) Pty Ltd, a company directed by Grant Miles, provided Accounting services to the Group of \$30,946 (2015: \$47,261)

 End of Remuneration Report

 Proceedings on Behalf of Company

 No person has applied for leave of Court to bring proceedings on behalf of the company or intervene in any proceedings to which the company is a party for the purpose of taking responsibility on behalf of the company for all or any part of those proceedings.
 The company was not a party to any such proceedings during the year.